btadine/blockchain-developer-bootcamp-final-project-new/README.md

 6. Ban for addresses that practice spam.
 (Next iteration)
 7. Block CityHack votes if a CityHack has been voted 10 times in less than 30 minutes.
 (Next iteration)

+## Project Directory Structure
+- The `./contracts` folder is where the main contract is located.
+- The `./migrations` folder contains the scripts for Truffle.
+- The `./test` folder contains the unit tests of the project.